kamidtli/IT2810-project3/README.md

 ### [Material UI](https://material-ui.com/)

 Material UI is a React component library which have finished react components already made.
-With already built components, it takes less time to build your website.
+With already built components, it takes less time to build our website.

 We have used many of the components from Material UI, which has made it simpler to build the website, and saved us some time.
 It also has made the design more coherent with the same design expression over all the pages.

 ### Redux
+We chose to use Redux as a state management library because of Redux's popularity and well documented APIs.
+The redux store is used to keep information about the client's state and is stored locally at the client.
+The information we store is

+* Filter data such as sorting values, active genre, preferred rating and year range.
+* User data such as username and corresponding watchlist (which is cross-validated with the database content).
+* Recent searches.
+* Visited pages, to allow for dynamic loading of new data.
+* ID of the last movie visited.

+By storing this information in the redux store we can keep the filter values consistent, even though the user updates the search query, or moves between detailed movie views and list views, and the user information allows for a fast and consistent rendering of the user's watchlist.

 ## Backend